abelardopardo/ontask_b/docs_src/Tutorial/Tasks/send_email.rst

 Final look before pushing the GO button
 ---------------------------------------

 When running an action sometimes you may want to verify that the list of rows to be processed is correct, or perhaps in the last step remove one or two rows that you know should not be included (and you didn't filter with the action filter).
-If you want to go through this extra step *before* running the action, tick the field to *Check/exclude* thesse items.
+If you want to go through this extra step *before* running the action, tick the field to *Check/exclude* these items.
 Click in the *Next* button.
 In the following page you can review the list of items and mark those you want to exclude.

 .. figure:: /scaptures/tutorial_exclude_action_items.png
    :align: center